jdsprink91/scandalous-prince-reader/README.md

 - [x] show feed item as playing when they hit play from feed
 - [x] get play and pause button
 - [ ] display playback info on feed item row (played / time left)
+- [ ] Remove saving feed items in indexeddb — fetch feed items when app is opened and when someone adds or removes a show.
+- [ ] do some checks to make sure that our feed has fields required by db

 ## V0.0.6 checklist

-- [ ] backup image for everything
-- [ ] do some checks to make sure that our feed has fields required by db
-- [ ] Build page for individual feed item
+- [ ] Build page for individual feed item.
+How to load:
-- [ ] Get rid of `LiteDomLitElement`
+1. If feed item exists in cached feed, then use that.
+2. Use url to get link to rss feed and linke to feed item.

 ## V0.0.7 checklist

 Tons of style updates

+- [ ] Get rid of `LiteDomLitElement`.
+Replace with inline style override or whatever.
+- [ ] backup image for everything
 - [ ] Progress bar moves based on time duration (need to set width on duration)
 - [ ] Error states
 - [ ] Add hour to mobile audio player